tony-lang/tree-sitter-tony/README.md

 # tree-sitter-tony

-This reporitory is home to the parser and [Tree-sitter](https://github.com/tree-sitter/tree-sitter) grammar of the Tony programming language.
+This repository is home to the parser and [Tree-sitter](https://github.com/tree-sitter/tree-sitter) grammar of the Tony programming language.
 It comes with automatically generated [TypeScript](https://www.typescriptlang.org/) type declarations.

 Tony is a functional, strongly typed, high level, general purpose programming language.
 Tony employs refinement types, allowing its type checker to catch domain-specific bugs at compile time.